mypreview/woo-additional-terms/readme.txt

 3. Validation error notice appears if the checkbox is not checked.

 == Changelog ==
+= 1.3.0 =
+* Additional terms content can now open up on the page when the link is clicked, and customers can review without leaving checkout.
+* Compatibility with WooCommerce 4.2.0

 = 1.2.2 =
-* Updated language configuration file to support Polylang.
+* Added language configuration file to support WPML/Polylang.
 * Compatibility with WordPress 5.4.1
 * Compatibility with WooCommerce 4.1.1